Home

 The philosophy course cultivates your ability to think analytically and critically.

-• analytical skills that can be used on philosophical issues, but also on challenges in other branches of science, in the public sector and in society at large
+• Analytical skills that can be applied to philosophical issues, but also to challenges in other branches of science, in the public sector and in society at large

 Student life

-As a philosophy student, you stay at Sydneshaugen, in the middle of the university campus in the center of Bergen.
+As a philosophy student, you stay at Sydneshaugen, in the heart of the university campus in the centre of Bergen.
 We have many international students and employees.
-You will be part of a pleasant master's student environment, and you will have access to support and guidance from both administrative and academic staff.
-As a master's student, you will be included in one of the research groups at the institute.
+You will be part of a pleasant Master’s student environment, and you will have access to support and guidance from both administrative and academic staff.
+As a Master’s student, you will be part of one of the research groups at the institute.
 You also get your own reading room space in the institute building.
-And not least, as a philosophy student you will be part of an active student and professional environment that organizes academic-social gatherings of various kinds throughout the year.
+And not least, as a philosophy student you will be part of an active student and professional environment that organises academic-social gatherings of various kinds throughout the year.

-In the first two semesters, you choose a subject for a total of 60 credits.
+In the first two semesters, you choose a subject for a total of 60 ECTS.
 You can count on spending at least 8 hours on lectures and seminar groups per week.

-You use the last two semesters to write the master's thesis (60 credits), possibly take 30 credits with a master's subject in the third semester and write a master's thesis of 30 credits in the fourth semester.
+You use the last two semesters to write the Master’s thesis (60 ECTS); possibly take 30 ECTS with a Master’s subject in the third semester and write a Master’s thesis of 30 ECTS in the fourth semester.

 What can you work as?

-With an education in philosophy you become particularly good at seeing the essentials in large amounts of information, and at thinking critically, analytically and solve problems of various kinds.
-You will also be trained in communicating clearly and precisely both orally and in writing.
+With a degree in philosophy you become particularly good at seeing the essentials in large amounts of information, and at thinking critically and analytically, and solving problems of various kinds.
+You will also be trained in communicating clearly and precisely, both orally and in writing.

-Most people who have studied philosophy find work with
+Most people who have studied philosophy find work within

 Of those who do not work in teaching or research, many are advisers and consultants of various kinds.